 Revise subsection 518.04, paragraph 2, beginning with “Structural steel sections shall . . .”, as follows:

-The device shall consist of a continuous premolded elastomeric expansion joint seal, embedded steel angles and steel extrusions as shown on the plans, required by the manufacturer, or specified herein for attaching the elastomeric expansion joint seal to the steel armor.
+The device shall consist of a continuous premolded elastomeric expansion joint seal, anchors and steel extrusions as shown on the plans, required by the manufacturer, or specified herein for attaching the elastomeric expansion joint seal to the steel armor.
 The expansion device shall have a rated movement of 0 to 4 inches including rotations.

 Revise subsection 518.04, paragraph 4, beginning with “Structural steel sections shall . . .”, as follows:

 Structural steel sections shall conform to the specifications of AASHTO M 270 (ASTM A709 Grade 36).
-Fabrication and welding of structural steel shall conform to the requirements of Section 509.
+Fabrication of structural steel shall conform to the requirements of Section 509.
+All welding on elastomeric expansion devices shall conform to AWS D1.1.
 The material designations for all steel components shall be shown on the Contractor's working drawings.

 Revise subsection 518.05, (b), paragraph 1 after the table, beginning with “Structural steel shall . . .”, and add 3rd paragraph, as follows: